-Grade 6 GCSE Physical Education preferred.
-If PE GCSE is not studied then Grade 6 in GCSE Science is required.
-Students need to be playing sport regularly at school and/or club level and have the ability to perform their selected coursework activity.
-Further details: Speak to: Mr J Thomas jthomas@chipping-norton.oxon.sch.uk ocr.org.uk/qualifications/subjects/ physical_education WHAT COULD I GO ON TO DO AT THE END OF THE COURSE?
-This course provides an excellent foundation for students intending to pursue careers in teaching, coaching, physiotherapy, sports research and many others.
-PE will also supplement any other A level course towards Higher Education courses, as its wide content makes it compatible with many areas.
-PHILOSOPHY, ETHICS AND BUDDHISM OCR SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: COURSE STRUCTURE Philosophy is an academic subject which involves analysing and evaluating concepts that students would not necessarily have thought about before.
+Further details: Speak to Mr J Dye jdye@chippingnortonschool.org aqa.org.uk/subjects/religious-studies/ as-and-A level/religious-studies-7062 SUMMARY OF COURSE STRUCTURE, CONTENT AND ASSESSMENT: COURSE STRUCTURE Philosophy is an academic subject which involves analysing and evaluating concepts that students would not necessarily have thought about before.
 The course is demanding and as such requires a lot of work from each of its students.
 You will need to be organised, motivated and enthusiastic and most importantly open to new ideas and concepts.
 UNIT 1:

+PHILOSOPHY AND BUDDHISM

 Ancient philosophical influences, soul mind and body, arguments for and against God's existence, religious experience and language, the problem of evil, immortality.

 UNIT 2: